SDFDiff: Differentiable Rendering of Signed Distance Fields for 3D Shape Optimization: Introduction

 \section{Introduction}

 The ``vision as inverse graphics'' or ``inverse rendering'' strategy has long been attractive as a conceptual framework to solve inverse problems such as recovering shape or appearance models from images.
 In this analysis-by-synthesis approach, the goal is to reproduce given input images by synthesizing them using an image formation model, possibly including shape, appearance, illumination, and camera parameters.
 Solving this problem implies finding suitable model parameters (shape, appearance, illumination, camera) that describe the underlying scene.
 While conceptually simple, this approach can be challenging to use in practice, because it requires a suitable parameterization of a powerful image formation model, and effective numerical techniques to solve the resulting optimization problem.
-Recently, automatic differentiation has attracted renewed attention to implement differentiable renderers or image formation models, which can then be used in gradient-based optimization techniques.
+Recently, automatic differentiation has attracted renewed attention to implement differentiable renderers or image formation models that can be used in gradient-based optimization techniques.
 In particular, it is attractive to combine differentiable rendering with neural networks to solve highly ill-posed inverse problems, such as single-view 3D reconstruction.

-In this paper, we address the key issue of how to represent geometry in a differentiable image formation model.
-In particular, we advocate using signed distance fields (SDFs) because they have several advantages over other geometry representations for inverse rendering.
+In this paper, we advocate using signed distance fields (SDFs) in a differentiable image formation model because they have several advantages over other geometry representations.
 In contrast to triangle meshes, the surface topology is not fixed in SDFs and can adapt to the actual scene topology during optimization.
-Point clouds can also represent arbitrary topologies but they do not provide continuous surface reconstructions, while SDFs inherently represent continuous, watertight surfaces.
+Point clouds can also represent arbitrary topologies but they do not provide continuous surface reconstructions.
+Instead, SDFs inherently represent continuous, watertight surfaces, which are required for downstream applications such as 3D printing and physics-based simulation.
 In addition, SDFs can easily be used in a multi-resolution framework, which is important to avoid undesired local minima during optimization.